jplatta/practice_coding/learn_enough_ruby/creating_an_app_with_sinatra.md

 16. Add a Rake config file for production as well: `$ touch config.ru`

-16. Require the aoo for production in the `config.ru`:
+16. Require the app for production in the `config.ru`:
 ```ruby
 require './app'